tomdstanton/bart/README.md

 ### Introduction
-bart is a short-read bacterial MLST tool, designed to be very not-slow and very easy to use.
+bart is a short-read bacterial MLST tool, designed to be fast and very easy to use.
 It uses heuristics to choose the best scheme for your reads and prints results in a standard tab-separated format.